oxford-pharmacoepi/cdm-etl-gold/README.md

 How to run
 =============
 After setting up an .Net project
-1. Update and save org.ohdsi.cdm.presentation.builder/App.config to set up the chunk and cdm information
+1. Update and save ***org.ohdsi.cdm.presentation.builder/App.config*** to configure the chunk and CDM settings.
+Given that the ***SourceReleaseDate*** parameter is for protocol and it is not used in utilized in standard GOLD mapping.
 ![image](https://github.com/user-attachments/assets/ff7a96e0-ee7f-4747-9ea6-8f94be06721a)

-2. Build Solution
+3. Build Solution

 ![image](https://github.com/user-attachments/assets/906d098f-e00e-488b-9399-f0c1b10b03ba)